Are you looking for salon marketing and advertising ideas to grow your salon business?

 Just like a salon receptionist, you don’t just want a pretty face but you want someone who finds new clients, manage your bookings, upsell your services and ultimately grow your business.

-In fact, I’ve put together a step-by-step beginner’s guide to creating a salon website for you.
+In fact, I’ve put together a step-by-step beginner’s guide to creating a salon website for you where I show you how you can get your website created.

-If you follow this guide, you’ll soon have a really powerful salon website that’ll bring you new clients.
+If you get a free Wix account and follow this guide, you’ll soon have a really powerful salon website that’ll help bring you new clients.

 3. Enable Online Salon Appointment Booking